A Sketch Of The General Staff Period

 Colonel Nguyen Ngoc Quynh, who was an officer with the 1st Division during that period, said:

-After his graduation, Major Hieu was assigned to the position of 1st Division Chief of Staff under the Command of General Do Cao Tri in Hue in May 1963.
+After his graduation, Major Hieu was assigned to the position of 1st Division Chief of Staff under the Command of General Do Cao Tri in Hue in August 1963.
 Colonel Pham Chung Khan of the Artillery Unit recounted that, during that time, upon learning that he and a friend came to Hue from a remote outpost to partake an examination of bachelor in law, Major Hieu came by jeep to invite them to go out for breakfast.
 During that period, Major Hieu assumed the task of dealing with problems raised by various Buddhist factions aiming at disturbing the situation in Hue and causing difficulties to the Central Government in Saigon.

 After the coup d'état toppling down President Ngo Dinh Diem in November 1963, Major Hieu was promoted to Lieutenant Colonel.
 It was in that capacity that Lieutenant Colonel Hieu commanded a 1st Division unit to disarm the guards defending Ngo Dinh Can's palace.

 Two weeks later, General Do Cao Tri was assigned to replace General Le Van Nghiem as I Corps Commander by the General Junta.
-General Dao Cao Tri promoted Lieutenant Colonel Hieu to Colonel and assigned him to the position of Interim Commander of 1st Infantry Division.
+General Dao Cao Tri promoted Lieutenant Colonel Hieu to Colonel and appointed him to the position of Interim Commander of 1st Infantry Division.